superbrothers/kubernetes-docs/kubectl_api-resources.md

 ### Examples

 ```
-  # Print the supported API Resources
+  # Print the supported API resources
   kubectl api-resources

-  # Print the supported API Resources with more information
+  # Print the supported API resources with more information
   kubectl api-resources -o wide

-  # Print the supported API Resources sorted by a column
+  # Print the supported API resources sorted by a column
   kubectl api-resources --sort-by=name

   # Print the supported namespaced resources